-NOTE: THE F BUTTON CAN BE PRESSEDAS OFTEN AS NECESSARY, WITH EVERY PRESSTHE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.
+NOTE: THE F BUTTON CAN BE PRESSED AS OFTEN AS NECESSARY, WITH EVERY PRESS THE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.

-- 7. Lower the wheel guard to spin the shaft.
-Machine displays "ACH SPN 3" while collecting data.
-Do not disturb the machine while it is acquiring data. - 8.
-When balancing is complete, the machine displays-" -- ACH --- for one second.
+7. Spin the shaft.
+Machine displays "ACH SPN 3 " while collecting data.
+Do not disturb the machine while it is acquiring data.

+8. When balancing is complete, the machine displays "--- ACH ----" for one second.
 Machine processes the balancing results to check whether or not the matching balancing has been achieved.
-Balancing results are checked whether or not the matching balancing has been achieved and will display "ACH CHC ---" for one second. - 9.
-There are two results could been given by the previous step. - 1.
-Matching balancing failure.
-Machine displays: "FAI L " for one second and then goes to idle stte. - 2 Match Balance is successful.
+Balancing results are checked whether or not the matching balancing has been achieved and will display "ACH CHC ----" for one second.

+9. There are two results could been given by the previous step.

+1. Matching balancing failure.
+Machine displays: "FAI L " for one second and then goes to idle state.

+2 - Match Balance is successful.
 Machine displays: "ACH FIN ISH" for one second and then goes to normal two plane balancing mode.
 Machine displays the recalculated weights and their position taking the matching results into account.